hashicorp/vault/website/source/docs/auth/cf.html.md

 $ cf set-org-role vault my-example-org OrgManager
 ```

-Next, PCF often uses a self-signed certificate for TLS, which can be rejected at first
+Next, CF often uses a self-signed certificate for TLS, which can be rejected at first
 with an error like:

 ```
 x509: certificate signed by unknown authority
 ```

-If you encounter this error, you will need to first gain a copy of the certificate that PCF
+If you encounter this error, you will need to first gain a copy of the certificate that CF
 is using for the API via:

 ```